arminshzd/PA_LLM/README.md

 # Personal Research Assistant (RAG Example)

-This repository contains a small retrieval-augmented generation (RAG) pipeline that I built to showcase my ability to work with modern LLM tooling for prospective data-scientist roles.
+This repository contains a small retrieval-augmented generation (RAG) pipeline that I built to teach myself how modern LLM tooling works.
 The documents in the `data/` directory (not included in this repo because they are my own publications) are ingested, chunked, embedded into a Chroma vector database, and then queried through an Ollama-hosted Llama 3.2 model.

 Although the data is personal, the code path demonstrates the full pipeline you would follow to build a grounded Q&A assistant over any small PDF/TXT corpus and optionally expose it via a Streamlit UI.